Exploring Diagon Alley

 "I cannot accept his current price," she said, her voice cold and stern.
 "Perhaps he can be persuaded later."

 "Oh," Draco looked crestfallen.
 The anger that had been steadily rising in his voice had vanished.
 "That's a—shame," he continued glancing back at his mother.
 Silas opened his mouth to say something but Merlin stood on his foot.

 Narcissa saw the action.
 "Ah, Merlin.
 I see you've managed to avoid an interview for the Daily Prophet."
 Her cold tone did not change.
 She lifted her chin higher and came to stand beside Draco, as though feeling the need to protect him.

 Merlin inclined his head politely.
 "By sheer luck, Mrs. Malfoy."
 He subtly moved Silas behind him.
 "I see your opinion of me has fallen some since we last spoke."
 He smiled without joy, noting the way her eyes widened at his blatant disregard for subtly.
-Oh, he lived to surprise the lords and ladies with his charm.
+Oh, he lived to surprise lords and ladies.

 Narcissa Malfoy did not speak for a moment.
 She clasped her hands together in front of her, her blue eyes narrowing.
 "Well, I'm sure you must understand that I can't condone such reckless behavior."
 She glanced at her son before turning her full attention back to Merlin.
 "You could very well have gotten Draco killed, as well as yourself."